T. C. Jones: Professional career

 Jones in the latter half of the 1950s appeared in regional theatrical productions, including The Man Who Came to Dinner.
 He also played the nightclub circuit, performed in lounges of major Las Vegas hotels, and recorded two albums: the original cast recording of Mask and Gown (1958) and T. C. Jones – Himself! (not released until 1961).
-Jones recorded too an album with the original cast for New Faces of 1956 (1956), and he released the single "Champagne Cocktails" b/w "Sunless Sunday" (1957).
+Jones also recorded an album with the original cast for New Faces of 1956 (1956), and he released the single "Champagne Cocktails" b/w "Sunless Sunday" (1957).
 On television, after performing twice on The Ed Sullivan Show, he was cast in several television series in the 1960s.
 He portrays the psychotic serial killer Nurse Betty Ames in "An Unlocked Window", a 1965 Edgar Award-winning episode of The Alfred Hitchcock Hour, as well as a similar type role in "Night of the Running Death", a 1967 episode of The Wild Wild West.
-Jones performed too in several Hollywood films in that period.
+Jones also performed in several Hollywood films during that period.
 He appears in a male role opposite Jayne Mansfield in the 1963 sex comedy Promises!
 Promises!, in the role of Henry with Mamie Van Doren in the 1964 comedy 3 Nuts in Search of a Bolt, as Mrs. Terry in the 1968 thriller The Name of the Game Is Kill!, and in dual male/female roles as Mr. and Mrs. Ace in The Monkees' 1968 satirical musical Head.

 Despite his additional work in films and on television, Jones in the 1960s continued his regular stage and nightclubs shows.
 The Los Angeles Times, for example, announces the following in its August 6, 1965 edition: "Wardrobe and wigs valued at more than $100,000 will be worn by T. C. Jones, female impersonator, when he opens Tuesday in his one-man revue, 'That Was No Lady,' at the Ivar Theatre."